A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Base Population: The sum of a population or an estimate used as the root for evaluation purposes.
 Typically, the last census count or the estimate from a previous date is used.

-Behavioral Risk Factor Surveillance Survey (BRFSS): The Behavioral Risk Factor Surveillance System is a state-based system of health surveys that collects information on health risk behaviors, preventive health practices, and health care access primarily related to chronic disease and injury.
+Behavioral Risk Factor Surveillance Survey (BRFSS): The Behavioral Risk Factor Surveillance System (BRFSS) is a state-based system of health surveys that collects information on health risk behaviors, preventive health practices, and health care access primarily related to chronic disease and injury.
 BRFSS was established in 1984 by the Centers for Disease Control and Prevention (CDC); currently data are collected monthly in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Guam.
 More than 350,000 adults are interviewed each year, making the BRFSS the largest telephone health survey in the world.
 States use BRFSS data to identify emerging health problems, establish and track health objectives, and develop and evaluate public health policies and programs.
 Many states also use BRFSS data to support health-related legislative efforts.
+See the Centers for Disease Control and Prevention website for additional details.

 Binge Drinking (BRFSS): Respondents were asked "[c]onsidering all types of alcoholic beverages, how many times during the past 30 days did you have [5, if male respondent] [4, if female respondents] or more drinks on an occasion?"
 Respondents who reported doing so at least one time were consider to have engaged in binge drinking.